Block-Farms/Chainlink-Job-Spec-Template-Smart-Contract-Archive/README.md

 What is a Job?
 Chainlink nodes require jobs to do anything useful.
 For example, posting asset price data on-chain requires jobs.
 Chainlink nodes support the following job types:

-cron
+Webhook

-directrequest
+Direct Request

-fluxmonitor
+Flux Monitor

-keeper
+Off-chain Reporting (a.k.a.
+OCR)

-offchainreporting
+Cron

-webhook
+Keeper

-Jobs are represented by TOML specifications.
+Jobs are represented by TOML (.toml) specifications.

 https://docs.chain.link/docs/jobs/